Krishnadevaraya: Art and literature

 Krishnadevaraya was noted to be linguistically neutral as he ruled a multilingual empire.
-He is known to have patronised poets and issued inscriptions in languages as varied as Sanskrit, Tamil, Kannada and Telugu.
-Krishna Deva Raya himself was a polyglot, fluent in Sanskrit, Tamil, Kannada and Telugu.
+He is known to have patronised poets and issued inscriptions in languages as varied as Kannada, Sanskrit, Telugu and Tamil.
+Krishnadevaraya himself was a polyglot, fluent in Kannada, Sanskrit, Telugu and Tamil.
 The official language of the Vijayanagara court was Kannada.

 Krishnadevaraya patronized literature in various languages.
-The rule of Krishna Deva Raya was an age of prolific literature in many languages, although it is particularly known as a golden age of Telugu literature.
-Many Telugu, Kannada, Sanskrit, and Tamil poets enjoyed the patronage of the emperor, who was fluent in many languages,.
+The rule of Krishnadevaraya was an age of prolific literature in many languages, although it is particularly known as a golden age of Telugu literature.
+Many Telugu, Kannada, Sanskrit, and Tamil poets enjoyed the patronage of the emperor, who was fluent in many languages.
 The king himself composed an epic Telugu poem Amuktamalyada.
-His Sanskrit works include ‘Madalasa Charita’, ‘Satyavadu Parinaya’, ‘Rasamanjari’ and ‘Jambavati Kalyana’.
+His Sanskrit works include Madalasa Charita, Satyavadu Parinaya, Rasamanjari, and Jambavati Kalyana.

-The Telugu poet Mukku Timmanna praised him as a great general and stated: "O Krishnaraya, you Man-Lion.
-You destroyed the Turks from far away with just your great name's power.
-Oh Lord of the elephant king, just from seeing you the multitude of elephants ran away in horror.
+The Telugu poet Mukku Timmanna praised him as a great general and stated:

 Telugu literature

-The rule of Krishna Deva Raya is known as golden age of Telugu literature.
+The rule of Krishnadevaraya is known as a golden age of Telugu literature.
 Eight Telugu poets were regarded as eight pillars of his literary assembly and known as Ashtadiggajas.
-Krishna Dev Raya himself composed an epic Telugu poem Amuktamalyada.
+Krishnadevaraya himself composed an epic Telugu poem Amuktamalyada.